 - It does not rely on individual app developers.
 You don’t have to wait for the app developer to add Chromecast support.

-- It works with all TVs with HDMI port.
+- It works with all TVs with an HDMI port.

-- It is not limited to media.
+- It is not limited to the media.
 The TV simply is your second screen.

-- It is deadly simple to use (at least as simple as wireless display).
+- It is deadly simple to use (at least as simple as a wireless display).